Three years after our only green area was removed to make way for Costa Coffee, we claimed a little back.

 SHTA would like to thank the following people:

-We have a good few bags of Fed Hollingsworth’s top grade local London garden soil left over for sale. £6 a 75-litre bag, buyer collects!
+We have a good few bags of Fed Hollingsworth’s top grade local London garden soil left over for sale.
+75-litre bags, buyer collects!
+(ALL GONE)

 The garden project was very much a communal project undertaken and paid for by the TA with the support of residents of Somerton House, to reclaim their lost green outside space.